 There must be at LEAST one BLANK line between entries (before the lines starting with dn:).
 This is VERY important - strange errors will result otherwise.

-The above file uses attribute names that inconsistently use upper and lower case letters - specifically, that ghastly pseudo-hungarian notation for objectClass and all lower case letters for objectclass.
+The above file uses attribute names that inconsistently use upper and lower case letters - specifically, that ghastly pseudo-hungarian (CamelCase or even Camel case) notation for objectClass and all lower case letters for objectclass.
 Both work.
 Which style you adopt is up to you.

 In a lot of documentation you will see objectclass: top, as well as an insistence on defining all the objectclasses in the hierarchy.
-Since OpenLDAP 2.0 this has not been necessary whether you continue to do it will be defined by your system requirements.
+Since OpenLDAP 2.0 this has not been necessary whether you continue to do it will be defined by your system requirements or the buzz you get from typing lots of stuff.

-The space following the : on each line is VITAL.
+The space following the : (colon) on each line is VITAL.

 In a lot of documentation you will see an entry defined for the rootdn (the superuser) in the LDIF file (in the example slapd.conf this is rootdn "cn=jimbob,dc=example,dc=com").
 As long as rootpw is supplied in the slapd.conf file this is unnecessary and potentially dangerous since it exposes this entry to external access.
 We advise strongly against doing this, and provide a detailed discussion on this topic.